Tooth Whitening

 The success of the tooth whitening procedure depends on the state of a patient’s teeth and gums.
 For instance, cavities can allow the whitening solution to reach the inner parts of a tooth which may make the other teeth sensitive.
 Further, tooth decay exposes the roots of your teeth which appears discolored or yellow.
 The procedure cannot be used to whiten the roots of the teeth which will continue to appear discolored and yellowish.

-There are three different options available for patients to choose from:
+There are two different options available for patients to choose from:

 In-office bleaching